HYP3R00T/CelestialDocs/content/docs/guides/frontmatter-reference.md

 - `navIcon` (string) — Optional icon name or an emoji to show beside the sidebar entry.
 Two options:
   - Emoji: use an emoji (e.g., `navIcon: "📚"`).
   - Icon file: place an SVG in `src/assets/icons/` named `myicon.svg` and set `navIcon: "myicon"` (the site will use the SVG if present, otherwise it falls back to a default document icon).
-- `navOrder` (number) — Ordering hint used when combining manual entries and auto-generated entries in a group.
-Lower numbers come first.
 - `navHidden` (boolean) — If `true`, the page will be hidden from the sidebar but remains accessible by URL.
 Use this for utility pages or internal notes.

 Behavior and precedence: